Sending Your eBooks to Perlego

 -

-Metadata Files: There are no naming restrictions for metadata files, provided they are in XML or XLSX format.
+While book and cover files have strict naming rules, there are no naming restrictions for metadata files, provided they are submitted in XML (ONIX) or XLSX (Excel) format.

 3. How to Format and Submit Metadata